If we live by the Spirit, let us also walk by the Spirit. Galatians 5:25

 The mountains will melt in their blood.

-4 All of the army of the sky will be dissolved.
+4 All of the stars of the heavens will be dissolved.

 The sky will be rolled up like a scroll,

-5 For my sword has drunk its fill in the sky.
+5 When my sword has drunk its fill in the heavens,

-and on the people of my curse, for judgment.
+and on the people whom I have destined for destruction.

 It is covered with fat, with the blood of lambs and goats,